BOIPA/osCommerce/README.md

 Got a question?
 Email ecommerce@boipa.com for development help.

-For instructions on how to install the plugin on Magento please go to our Wiki [here](https://github.com/BOIPA/osCommerce/wiki/Installation-of-BOIPA-Plugin-for-osCommerce).
+For instructions on how to install the plugin on osCommerce please go to our Wiki [here](https://github.com/BOIPA/osCommerce/wiki/Installation-of-BOIPA-Plugin-for-osCommerce).